André Dhominique

-André Dhominique Queiroz Santiago da Silva (born 7 October 2003), known as André Dhominique or just André, is a Brazilian professional footballer who plays as a right-back for Serie A club Bahia.
+André Dhominique Queiroz Santiago da Silva (born 7 October 2003), known as André Dhominique or just André, is a Brazilian professional footballer who plays as a right-back for Londrina.

 Career

 On 31 January 2024, Bahia loaned André to Portuguese Primeira Liga club Estrela da Amadora until the end of the 2023–24 season, with an option to extend the spell for a further year.